 Poland is not just about the cities.
 There is plenty of countrysides as well, with any one of Poland’s 23 national parks worth visiting.
 Bialowieza National Park is Europe’s largest intact forests with one of the last remaining wild bison populations in Europe roaming around in it.
 Tatra National Park protects part of Poland’s Tatra Mountains and contains Poland’s highest mountain, Rysy.
 Other national parks and wild areas have great hiking, waterfalls, lakes and coastal dunes.

-Who exactly will need to apply for a Poland ETIAS?
+Who will need to apply for an ETIAS to visit Poland?

-Remember that ETIAS is not yet operational.
-It is expected to be in force only from early 2020.
-This is because there is a lot of infrastructure which has to be installed in all 26 Schengen countries, especially at all border posts.
+ETIAS will be mandatory from early 2025.
+This is because there is technical infrastructure which has to be deployed across all 27 Schengen countries, especially at all border posts.
 Some of the newer Schengen countries that joined recently do not have as sophisticated border and immigration processes and infrastructure as their wealthier fellow members like Belgium, France and Germany.

 Once ETIAS is deployed, the only people affected are the non E.U. or Schengen passport holders who are from visa waiver countries.
-That means that if you don’t need a visa at the moment and can visit Europe, but don’t have a European passport, then you will need to apply for an ETIAS authorisation once it is launched to visit Poland.
+That means that if you don’t need a visa and were able visit Europe without a visa prior to 2025, but don’t have a European passport, then you will need to apply for an ETIAS authorisation to visit Poland.